 See our Testimonials page for thousands of reviews written by people we’ve helped out of debt.

 4. Set up direct debits for recurring payments

 Most companies have cheaper tariffs for customers who pay using direct debits, (this is particularly common with energy providers).
 Why pay more if you don’t have to?
 This way you also won’t run the risk of missing a payment and being charged a late fee.

 5. Be prepared

 This sounds obvious but it takes some forward planning not to grab a quick coffee on the way to work or splash out in a sale on your lunch break.
 Take your own coffee and lunch with you.
 This simple change could be all the difference you need to see a change in your spending and the chances are it will be better for your health too!

 See our info hub article for 10 reasons people enter into a Trust Deed.

 Before going shopping for groceries, clothes or anything else, look at what you already have and then write a list of what you need to buy.
 This will prevent impulse shopping that will drain your wallet and leave you short for the month.

 This may sound like an obvious move too but a lot of people find themselves tempted by a sale in their favourite shop and put the balance on credit because they’ve found a ‘good deal’.
 Remember, if you end up paying more in the long run on interest, it was not a bargain.
 Use your expendable income on shopping and you’ll be less likely to build up debts and find yourself struggling with repayments.

-See our blog for 10 frequently asked questions about Trust Deeds.
+See our info hub article for 10 common questions about Trust Deeds.